jacobtavener/FSND_Capstone/README.md

 make custom_flask
 ```

-To run the server using the dockerised postgres sample database, execute:
+To run the server locally using the dockerised postgres sample database, execute:

 ```
-make flask
+make local_flask
 ```

 you will need to provide the password 'hotel' upon request.